gildub/arrod/README.md

-Ansible plays to deploy OpenStack with Neutron(Quantum) on RHEL 6.4+ or Fedora 19+
+Ansible plays to deploy OpenStack Havana with Neutron(Quantum) on RHEL 6.4+ or Fedora 19+

 **Notes**
 This work was initialy based from [ansible-openstack](https://github.com/ansible/ansible-redhat-openstack).